 - Tumors of the central nervous system

-The devastating effects of nuclear radiation will make someone wish for their life to end immediately.
-Looking into some famous instances, it appeared that it’s better to get caught in a nuclear bombing where death is quick, instead of absorbing doses of radiation that leads to agonizing pain and suffering.
+The devastating effects of nuclear radiation causes severe effects that will make anyone wish for their life to just end instantly.
+Looking into some famous instances, it seems that it’s better to get caught in a nuclear bombing (quick death), instead of absorbing doses of radiation that causes agonizing pain and suffering.

 Listed below are well-known incidents and cases of people who died due to receiving high or repeated doses of ionizing radiation.

-Eben McBurney Byers, an American aristocrat, athlete, and industrialist, injured his arm while traveling after the Harvard-Yale football game.
-He complained of persistent pain and took Radithor, a highly radium-concentrated patent medicine as suggested by his doctor.
+Eben McBurney Byers, an American aristocrat, athlete, and industrialist, injured his arm while traveling after a Harvard-Yale football game.
+He complained of persistent pain and took Radithor, a highly radium-concentrated patent medicine, as suggested by his doctor.

 Harry K. Daghlian, Jr. was a physicist researching for the Manhattan Project.
 While conducting an experiment to build a nuclear reflector, Daghlian accidentally dropped the last tungsten carbide brick into the center of the plutonium core and brick assembly.
-This caused the reaction to become super critical.
+This led to a dangerous chemical reaction.

 To halt the reaction, he attempted to knock off the brick but failed.
 He was forced to get close so that he can partially disassemble the tungsten carbide pile to prevent further disaster.
 As a result, he absorbed a high dose of neutron radiation.
 Daghlian was given intensive medical care but he still fell into a coma and died 25 days after the accident.